What We Do

 Courses for Credit

 The RWC offers students two one-credit tutorials on strategies for college success.
 Call 794-7372 to learn more.

 - ENGL-111, Introduction to College Discourse, is recommended for first-year students; it allows students to learn about and practice the kinds of skills, strategies, and ways of thinking required in college-level academic situations.
 Readings, assignments, and written reflections are designed to enable students to grow in five areas of learning: Self-confidence and independence; college-level skills and strategies; knowledge and understanding; language; and self-reflection.
 Permission of instructor required.

 - ENGL-211, Critical Strategies for College Discourse, is designed for students who have completed ENGL-111.
 This course is offered as a guided independent study in research methods for liberal arts classes.
 It covers processes of inquiry, critical reading, research, reasoned evaluation and written expression.
 Permission of instructor required.

-LSFY instructors may request Writing Fellows be assigned to one of their classes.
+Faculty may request Writing Fellows for their Liberal Studies First Year (LSFY) classes.
 Writing Fellows are current RWC tutors who act as experienced mentors to the students and assist their transition to college-level writing.
-Writing Fellows primarily serve as preliminary readers for first drafts and respond with questions and instruction designed to help writers re-think, re-focus, and clarify their writing.
+Writing Fellows primarily serve as interested readers of drafts and respond with questions and instruction designed to help writers re-think, re-focus, and clarify their writing. .